root-project/root/tree/ntuple/v7/doc/specifications.md

 |                              ...                              |
 ```

-_Size_: The absolute value gives the size in bytes of the frame and the payload.
+_Size_: The absolute value gives the (uncompressed) size in bytes of the frame and the payload.

 _T(ype)_: Can be either 0 for a **record frame** or 1 for a **list frame**.
 The type should be interpreted as the sign bit of the size, i.e. negative sizes indicate list frames.